tk382/HIPPO/README.md

 ## Installing

-HIPPO is under review for Bioconductor and CRAN submission.
-You can download the developer version as below.
+You can download the most recent version of HIPPO package as below.
 Please allow up to 5 minutes to completely compile the vignette.

 ``` r